jimfergusondev/wordlesolver/README.md

 unzipped.

 Technology used:
-1. VCL: Memo's ToolBars, ToolButtions
+1. FMX,VCL: Memo's ToolBars, Buttons
-2. Classes, indexed Properites
+3. Classes, indexed Properites
-3. Delphi Sets ('A'..'Z')
+4. Delphi Sets ('A'..'Z')
-4. Delphi Enumorated Types
+5. Delphi Enumorated Types
-5. Record Helpers
+6. Record Helpers
-6. RTTI Information
+7. RTTI Information
-7. IOUtils.pas
+8. IOUtils.pas
-8. Delphi Regular Expressions
+9. Delphi Regular Expressions
+10. Dynamic arrays with record helpers to add methods
+11. Common Tool Library for both FMX and VCL versions

 Steps:
 0. if you don't have delphi sign up for the free starter edition.  its a all in one solution